kajalpatelinfo/kajalpatelinfo.github.io/docs/index.md

 ## Kajal Patel

+### Stamps Scholar at the University of Illinois at Urbana-Champaign
 You can use the [editor on GitHub](https://github.com/kajalpatelinfo/kajalpatelinfo.github.io/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.